Cultural Identity Therapy for Latinas in NYC.

 Hola!

-I help my clients understand that the bicultural stress they face have a systemic underpinning that goes beyond them and their families.
+I help my clients understand that the bicultural stress they face have a deeper roots that go beyond them and their families.

 My work as a therapist is more than just my livelihood — it’s the culmination of my experiences as a Latina.

-My social work training and community with other Latinas helped me contextualize my experience as an individual and a member of the Dominican diaspora.
-I learned that what I faced wasn’t just about me, it was also about systems, unspoken expectations and clashing values.
+My social work training and community with other Latinas helped me understand my experience as an individual and a member of the Dominican diaspora.
+What I faced wasn’t just about me, it was also about systems, unspoken expectations and clashing values.

-Growing up, I knew that I was different, but I didn’t have a framework for understating the challenges I faced.
+Growing up, I knew that I was different, but I didn’t have a framework for understating my experience.
 It was a long, lonely road.

 I was born in the Dominican Republic and immigrated to New York when I was 2 years old.